Single Market

 Clearly defined and harmonised EU provisions are the necessary first step to avoid the adoption of diverging and disproportionate national measures, which result in EU market fragmentation.
 Core provisions should be clearly enshrined in the main EU legislative text or in its implementing acts.

-When implementing and transposing EU law on packaging and packaged goods, national legislators must ensure compliance with the Single Market principles and with article 18 of the Packaging and Packaging Waste Directive (PPWD).
+When implementing and transposing EU law on packaging and packaged goods, national legislators must ensure compliance with the Single Market principles and with Article 4 of the future PPWR.

 These conditions are essential to support the EU Green Deal’s ambitions by avoiding negative impacts on legal certainty, ensuring the effective enforcement of environmental targets and safeguarding the free movement of packaging and packaged goods.